AlexanderPoellmann/PaymentFont/README.md

 - 2015-04-26 v1.1.2 Fixed a typo in CSS class for Great British Pound (pf-gpb is now pf-gbp).
 - 2017-06-24 v1.2.0 Added 20 new icons, updated a few icons, added SASS, misc tweaks.

+## Donate

+PaymentFont was useful to you?
+Awesome!
+So, why not buy me a beer to keep the project going?

+- **BTC** 1FTDxAPUifxGYgyeYETSKsjpdk1UkHGHCz
+- **ETH** 0x5F11a99CC6B3bD632d47F015605Ce30e4225de98
+- **LTC** LZVmCzRsh7oRd6Qhg1XWkmxMcbmKbFHBvN

 ## License

 - The font is licensed under the SIL OFL 1.1: